Keyboard shortcuts

 Extensions

-The editor can be extended by writing a separate crate, building it as a dylib, and dropping the .so in the editor’s extensions folder.
+The editor can be extended by writing a normal Bevy library that depends on jackdaw_api and implements the JackdawExtension trait.
+Opening the extension project in jackdaw builds and loads it; the Extensions dialog installs prebuilt extension dylibs.
 Extensions can register operators, windows, menu entries, and keybinds.
 See Extending the Editor for the full story.

-The extension loader is crates/jackdaw_loader.
+The dylib loader is crates/jackdaw_loader.
 The proxy dylib that extensions link against is crates/jackdaw_sdk.
-The rustc wrapper at crates/jackdaw_rustc_wrapper rewrites --extern bevy=... so extensions and the editor share one compiled copy of bevy types.
+The rustc wrapper at crates/jackdaw_rustc_wrapper rewrites --extern bevy=... so loaded extensions and the editor share one compiled copy of bevy types.

 What’s not here yet

 The architecture page doesn’t try to cover every system.
-The big unfinished pieces (BSN migration, full PIE, dylib loading on Windows, animation graph, asset processing pipeline) live in Open Challenges.
+The big unfinished pieces (animation graph, asset processing pipeline, and the rest) live in Open Challenges.
 The Crate Structure page lists the workspace crates and their roles.

 Crate structure